The Life of David Gale

-The Life of David Gale is a 2003 crime drama-thriller film directed by Alan Parker and written by Charles Randolph.
-The film is an international co-production, between the United States, Germany and the United Kingdom.
-It was Parker's final film before his retirement.
+The Life of David Gale is a 2003 crime thriller film directed and co-produced by Alan Parker, written by Charles Randolph, co-produced by Nicolas Cage, and starring Kevin Spacey as the title character, a college professor and longtime activist against capital punishment who is sentenced to death for killing a fellow capital punishment opponent; Kate Winslet, Laura Linney, and Gabriel Mann co-star.
+The film, an international co-production between the United States, Germany and the United Kingdom, was Parker's final film before his retirement, and subsequent death in 2020.

-Kevin Spacey plays the eponymous character, a college professor and longtime activist against capital punishment who is sentenced to death for killing a fellow capital punishment opponent; Kate Winslet and Laura Linney co-star.
-The film was released February 21, 2003.
-It received mostly negative reviews from critics and grossed just $38.9 million against its $38 million budget.
+Released in the United States on February 21, 2003, it received mostly negative reviews from critics and grossed just $38.9 million against its $38 million budget.

 Plot

 David Gale is a former professor on death row in Texas.
 With only a few days until his execution, his lawyer negotiates a half-million dollar fee to tell his story to Bitsey Bloom, a journalist from a major news network.
-She has a reputation of keeping secrets and protecting her sources.
+She has a reputation for keeping secrets and protecting her sources.
 He tells her his story revealed through a series of flashbacks.

-In 1995, Gale is a successful intellectual and the head of the philosophy department at the University of Texas at Austin.
+In 1994, Gale is a successful intellectual and the head of the philosophy department at the University of Texas at Austin.
 He is an active member of DeathWatch, an advocacy group campaigning against capital punishment.
 At a graduation party, he encounters Berlin, a graduate student who has been expelled from the school.
 When Gale gets drunk, she seduces him and they have rough sex.
 She then falsely accuses Gale of rape.
 The next day, he loses a televised debate with the Governor of Texas when he is unable to name any innocent people executed during the governor's term.
 Gale is arrested, but the charge is dropped when Berlin disappears.
 However, his marriage, career, and reputation are all destroyed.
-Gale struggles with alcoholism after his wife takes their son with her to Spain and disallows contact.
+Gale struggles with alcoholism after his wife Sharon takes their son with her to Spain and disallows contact.

 Constance Harraway, a fellow DeathWatch activist, is a close friend of Gale who consoles him after his life falls apart.
 However, Harraway is discovered raped and murdered, suffocated by a plastic bag taped over her head.
-An autopsy reveals Gale's semen in her body and that she had been forced to swallow the key to the handcuffs, a torture technique which Gale previously wrote about.
+An autopsy reveals Gale's semen in her body and that she had been forced to swallow the key to the handcuffs, a Securitate's torture technique which Gale previously wrote about.
 The physical evidence at the crime scene points to Gale, who is convicted of rape and murder and is sentenced to death.